 Today, humans are more connected with each other than they were ever before.
-No matter where your friend is on planet earth, you can always reach him by a few clicks – this has become possible only because of the internet.
+No matter where your friend is on planet Earth, you can always reach him with a few clicks – this has become possible only because of the internet.

 The Internet has become an essential part of our life and we just cannot live without it.
 In almost every household, one can find at least two smart devices capable of connecting to the internet.
 In Bharat, we have experienced a great increase in the number of ISPs over the last decade.
 Purchasing a new internet connection has never been so easy.